 TFI International Inc. (TFII) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, April 14, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against TFI International Inc. ("TFI" or the "Company") (NYSE: TFII ).
+BENSALEM, Pa., April 21, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against TFI International Inc. ("TFI" or the "Company") (NYSE: TFII ).

-IF YOU SUFFERED A LOSS ON YOUR TFI INVESTMENTS, CLICK HERE BEFORE MAY 13, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN TFI INTERNATIONAL INC. (TFII), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MAY 13, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?